PowerDNS/pdns/docs/markdown/authoritative/backend-geoip.md

 These are the configuration file parameters that are available for the GeoIP backend. geoip-zones-files is the only thing you must set, if the defaults suite you.

 ### `geoip-database-file`
-Before 4.0.0.
 Specifies the full path of the data file for IPv4 to use.

 ### `geoip-database-file6`
-Before 4.0.0.
 Specifies the full path of the data file for IPv6 to use.

-### `geoip-database-files`
-After 4.0.0.
-Comma, tab or space separated list of files to open.
-You can use [geoip-cvs-to-dat](https://github.com/dankamongmen/sprezzos-world/blob/master/packaging/geoip/debian/src/geoip-csv-to-dat.cpp) to generate your own.

 ### `geoip-database-cache`
 Specifies the kind of caching that is done on the database.
 This is one of